- Page Count: 560

 Set in the world of the acclaimed Seven Realms series, this is a thrilling story of the unfathomable costs of war, the allure of dark magic, and two principled and conflicted characters, drawn together despite everything they stand to lose.

-Ok yes now I remember why I read the entire Seven Realms series in 5 days.
+Ok now I remember why I read the whole Seven Realms series in 5 days.
 Cinda Williams Chima is one of my absolute favorite authors and I am shoving this book at everyone I see now.
 I just adore this whole world she’s created SO much!
-She writes some of the strongest, most amazing, and realfemale characters I’ve found.
+She writes some of the strongest, most realistic characters I’ve found.
 I only meant to read a few chapters of this book buuuut ended up finishing the entire thing in one sitting.

 The first book (Flamecaster) had several POVs but mainly focused on Ash and Jenna.
 The main POV in this book is Ash’s younger sister, Lyss.
-A lot of other characters have POVs, too, but we’re going to talk about Lyss and how AWESOME she is.
-She’s set to be queen, but she’s more into being the totally badass Captain Gray and leading her soldiers.
-And this isn’t some character whose toughness is equated to how many people she can kill, either.
-She’s complex, flawed, kind of hilarious at times, thinks for herself, and is just one of the most brilliantly feminist characters I’ve found.
-I really don’t remember the last character I connected with this much.
+A lot of other characters have POVs, too, but we’re just going to talk about Lyss and how AWESOME she is.
+She’s set to be queen, but is more into being the totally badass Captain Gray and leading her soldiers.
+And she isn’t some character whose toughness is equated to how many people she can kill, either.
+She’s complex, flawed, kind of hilarious at times, thinks for herself, and is just one of the most brilliantly feminist characters I’ve found lately.

 Lyss first runs into Halston Matelon on the battlefield, but it’s seen through his POV.
-They later run into each other again when she takes him prisoner and their relationship is ADORABLE.
-This is seriously a new favorite ship.
-The romance in the first book kind of came out of nowhere for me, but it totally worked this time.
+They later run into each other again when she takes him prisoner and they are adorable together.

 I don’t want to say more because any comments on the plot could spoil the first book.
 But this is easily one of the best books I read in 2016.
 I definitely recommend reading the Seven Realms series first and then catching up with Flamecaster!!